sruthiravindra/wordofmouth/src/README.md

 updateUser: onCall function which receives a user id and user fields to update, updates the user, and returns the udpated user

 deleteUser: onCall function which receives a user id, deletes the user, and returns {success: true}

+autoDeleteUser: onDelete function which deletes the associated document in "userData" when a user is deleted in authentication